Stelios Serafidis: Club career

 After two years with the reserve team, followed by a year in the second team of AEK and from 1954 onwards, Serafidis became the main goalkeeper of the team for almost 20 years, with 323 appearances in all competitions (of which 243 for the league, 37 for the Greek Cup, 40 for the Athens Championship and 3 for the UEFA competitions) winning 3 league titles and 3 Cups.
 He was the main goalkeeper of AEK in the final of the Balkans Cup of 1967 against Fenerbahçe, where AEK Athens won the silver medal.
 On 27 October 1968 in the derby at Karaiskakis Stadium against Olympiacos, at the 85th minute and while they were ahead by 3–2, Serafidis kicked the striker of the red and whites, Giorgos Sideris, after the latter had previously kicked him in the knee while he was catching the ball from a cross.
 This action resulted in his dismissal of and the coach of AEK at the time, Branko Stanković did not proceed in a substitution sending the forward and the club's star player, Mimis Papaioannou to replace Serafidis under the goalposts for the remaining 5 minutes.
-Papaioannou responded well in the position keeping the post in tact, even making two saves.
+Papaioannou responded well in the position keeping the posts intact, even making two saves.
 He was part of the squad that reached the quarter-finals of the European Cup in 1969.
 He retired in the summer of 1972, at the age of 37.